scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Cold

 Sap the heat from a target.
 Make a spellcasting roll against the targets Stamina.
-On hit the target takes a wound, and for every crit rolled the target gains a level of Slow until the end of their next turn.
+On hit the target takes a wound, and for every critical rolled the target gains a level of Slow until the end of their next turn.

 Add a proficiency die for every level above cantrip.